Skip to main content

 Entergy Louisiana EV Status

-• Public charging investment: Entergy is investing in public charging infrastructure, particularly along I-10, I-20, and I-49 corridors
+• Public charging investment: Entergy is investing in DC fast charging along I-10, I-12, I-20, and I-49 corridors

-Entergy Louisiana Charging Economics
+Entergy Louisiana Charging Cost Math

 Entergy New Orleans